jean-michel-gonet/raspberry-pi-fpv-visor/README.md

 # raspberry-pi-fpv-visor
-A simple FPV visor that captures the raspberry's camera input and displays it in full screen, with some OSD data
+A simple FPV visor that captures the raspberry's camera input and displays it in full screen, with some OSD data.

 Directory structure:
 - lib: All complex functionality resides here.
 All implementation have unit testing